blues/app-accelerators/59-portable-sanitation-unit-service-monitor/README.md

 </Note>

 This project is a [truck roll reduction](https://blues.com/truck-roll-reduction/) project for fleets of portable sanitation units — porta-potties — that are currently serviced on fixed schedules whether they need it or not.
-A sealed level sensor and a [Blues Notecard Cell+WiFi](https://shop.blues.com/products/notecard-cellular?utm_source=dev-blues&utm_medium=web&utm_campaign=store-link) turn each unit into a self-reporting asset: the holding tank reports its own fill level so the service provider can route a pump truck only when and where it is actually needed.
+A sealed level sensor and a [Blues Notecard Cell+WiFi](https://shop.blues.com/products/notecard?utm_source=dev-blues&utm_medium=web&utm_campaign=store-link) turn each unit into a self-reporting asset: the holding tank reports its own fill level so the service provider can route a pump truck only when and where it is actually needed.

 ## 1. Project Overview

-**The problem.** Portable restroom companies — and the construction sites, outdoor event venues, and municipalities that rely on them — all share the same dirty secret about service scheduling: it's a guess.
+**The problem.** Portable restroom companies, and the construction sites, outdoor event venues, and municipalities that rely on them — all share the same dirty secret about service scheduling: it's a guess.
 A unit at a lightly-attended weekend farmers market gets pumped on the same Monday-Wednesday-Friday schedule as the one chained to a pile of rebar at a hundred-person job site.
 The result is predictable in both directions: trucks roll to units that are a quarter full, burning fuel and driving up per-service cost; other units overflow on the busiest Saturday of the year, creating a safety hazard and an experience nobody forgets.
 Neither outcome is caused by a lack of data — the data is right there in the tank.
 What's missing is any way to read it remotely.

 This project is that reader.
 A compact weatherproof module mounts near the unit's holding tank, with a sealed ultrasonic sensor probe mounted in the tank roof.
 It reports holding-tank fill level to the service provider's routing system through Blues Notehub.
 The dispatcher looks at a map of units ranked by fill percentage, sends a truck to the two that are at 80%, and leaves the other eight alone.
 The result is fewer unnecessary truck rolls and fewer overflows — which is exactly what the phrase "truck roll reduction" means in practice.